 In general, posy rings were precious tokens.
-The jewelry of any era is indicative of the values held by the people of that time and the Georgian period was full of unabashed sentiment—think Marianne Dashwood’s sensibility—romance, individuality, and freedom.
+The jewelry of any era is indicative of the values held by the people of that time and the Georgian period was full of unabashed sentiment—think Marianne Dashwood’s sensibility.
+Romance, individuality, and freedom were valued sentiments.
 Love was valued even at a time when pre-arranged marriages or marriages based on connections and wealth were still prevalent.
-Posy rings, therefore, were a way to demonstrate regard for a spouse or a lover on the side.
+Posy rings, therefore, were a way to demonstrate regard for a spouse—or a lover on the side.

 Some inscriptions include phrases such as: